 - 2. Obtain HASP Information Booklet

-- If interested in applying for membership, the applicant should obtain a HASP Information Booklet and application form from the membership table at the monthly meeting, from the HASP office or online.
+- If interested in applying for membership, the applicant should obtain a HASP Information Booklet from the membership table at the monthly meeting, from the HASP office or online.

 - 3. Complete the application form

-The completed application form, with a mentor listed and check written to HASP for the proper amount of dues, should be returned to the HASP office.
+Membership applications can be obtained from the membership table while attending a montly meeting as a guest.
+The completed application form, with a mentor listed (if you do not know any current HASP members, we will pair you with one to be your mentor) and check written to HASP for the proper amount of dues, should be returned to the HASP office.
 Annual dues for members are $100 per person.
 New members who join mid year, January–April, pay a pro-rated dues amount of $50.
 No applications will be processed April 11–June 10.